urbantreelion/ece350-lab-manual/_lab2/tutorial2.md

   - The Scope Plot tab should show a circle
   - Magnitude will show a (noisy) DC level
-  - Phase will show a phase ramp wrapping between -π and π
+  - Phase will show a phase ramp wrapping between -π and π (saw-tooth wave) with a period that is the reciprocal of the frequency offset (f_b)
   - Real and Imaginary will show (noisy) sine waves.

   > Change the *X Max* parameter and use the *Autoscale* button on some of the plots to get a cleaner display.